Everything You Need to Know About the Seville Cathedral Entrances

 Puerta de la Concepción (Door of the Conception)

 At the entrance to the north transept of the Seville Cathedral, there is an ornate door known as the Puerta de la Concepción (Door of the Conception).
-It is the cathedral's most recent door, having been constructed between 1895 and 1917.
+It is the cathedral's most recent door, having been constructed between 1895 and 1917 and is adorned in a rich neo-Gothic style.

 Entrance timings: This entrance is usually closed, except on festival days.